ampproject/amphtml/ads/README.md

 </amp-ad>
 ```

-Note, that the network still needs to be white-listed and provide a prefix to valid URLs.
+Note, that the network still needs to be allow-listed and provide a prefix to valid URLs.
 AMP may add similar support for ad networks that support loading via an iframe tag.

 Technically, the `<amp-ad>` tag loads an iframe to a generic bootstrap URL that knows how to render the ad given the parameters to the tag.